 Of course, all consequences will show in time (and with research) but we should be ready to keep an eye out for them.
 However, we also don’t really know a lot of the impact of the turbines on marine organisms.
 When talking about most kinds of turbines – the rotation of the blades is slow and they could potentially be designed in a way not to harm the organism.
 However, if there would come to a collision it would most probably end with death (I mean the organisms death) because of the injuries.
 We could partially prevent this from happening if we would install movement sensors and make them shut down the turbine when marine animals are detected.
 Of course this would cost much more money, but would probably greatly help the local diversity.
 This brings us to a point, where we need to carefully consider all the possibilities and keep in mind that the turbines should be located at a deserted place, with very little life (so that they would still be able to rotate the blades and produce electricity).

-We should also not forget about the sessile organisms, which would try to find a place to call home wherever they find something solid (and its our job to try and prevent them to!).
+We should also not forget about the sessile organisms (like corals, clams, etc.), which would try to find a place to call home wherever they find something solid (and it’s our job to try and prevent them to!).
 These organisms are usually filtration and can be very sensitive to the underwater currents (their source of food is in there).
 This made me come up with an interesting bio-artificial symbiosis, where turbines could be used to deliver the nutrients to where they are needed.
 This idea could potentially work but it would be expensive to build and it would only influence a small area.
 Another thing is, that with this method we would be changing the environment even more, which would most probably bring out some more problems, we don’t even think of at this point.

 Have you ever thought about the effects that a new construction brings to the environment?
 What do you think would happen, if the speed and course of the Gulf stream would change?
 Let me know your thoughts down in the comments, I would be very happy to read them.